 Don't stick Frozen on for the ten trillionth time.
 Use Netflix* and You Tube to show the kids your favourites from when you were a kid.
 Ghostbusters, Ace Ventura...the list goes on.
 Why not stock up on them now?
 Amazon* are great for those 80's/90's family films.
 Just wait and see how much they enjoy those movies that made you giggle.

 5. Play games:

 Sometimes a rainy day is a blessing in disguise.
-Instead of going to the zoo where your child will run about, you now have the chance to spend one on one (or however many children you have) time.
-Quality, unspoilt nonsense.
-Get stuck under the dining table playing Hide and Seek, roll about the floor until someone pukes or pees, the kids will love seeing mummy and daddy's inner child coming out.
+You now have the chance to spend one on one (or however many children you have) time with your kids.
+Quality, unspoiled nonsense.
+Get stuck under the dining table playing hide and seek, roll about the floor until someone pukes or pees, the kids will love seeing mummy and daddy's inner child coming out.
 Grab something like this Pop up Tunnel*, the kids will not be able to control themselves as you get your fat butt wedged halfway in.

 Image Credit: Hubpages.com

 Sign up for our

 Get more deals from playpennies with our daily newsletter